Traffic deaths increased during pandemic despite fewer drivers, estimates show

-(Gray News) - Preliminary estimates show there were more traffic fatalities during the COVID-19 pandemic despite fewer people on the roads, according to the National Highway Traffic Safety Administration.
+(Gray News) - Preliminary estimates show there were more traffic fatalities during the COVID-19 pandemic despite fewer people on the roads, according to the National Highway Traffic Safety Administration (NHTSA).

-Early estimates show 38,680 people died in crashes in 2020, which is the largest projected number of fatalities since 2007 and an increase of about 7.2% compared to 2019.
+Early estimates show 38,680 people died in crashes in 2020 which is the largest projected number of fatalities since 2007 – an increase of about 7.2% compared to 2019.

-Data from the Federal Highway Administration shows the number of vehicles traveling in 2020 decreased roughly 13%, or about 430.2 billion miles.
+Data from the Federal Highway Administration shows the number of vehicles traveling in 2020 decreased by about 430.2 billion miles, roughly a 13% decrease.

 NHTSA analysis shows impaired driving, speeding and failure to wear a seat belt were the main behaviors that drove the increase in traffic fatalities.